asdfgfagwerw/GitHubExplorer/GithubExplorer/ReadMe.md

 This app allows you to search for repositories of a particular language on GitHub.

-Functional requirements:

-1. User should be able to enter a programming language - Done
+User can enter a programming language whose repos will be searched by popularity.

-2. App should request a list of popular GitHub repositories for this language via the GitHub API and present this list to the user - Done

-3. User should be able to tap on a repository to see repository data like name, description, 3 newest issues, and 3 top contributors - Done (No webviews are used)
+Clicking on a repository will display repository data like name, description, 3 newest issues, and 3 top contributors

-Non functional requirements:

-1. The app should be displayed equally well for phones of two different sizes (Tested on Samsung Galaxy S6, Nexus 5 and Note 4) - Looked fine

-2. Data should be fetched from the GitHub API - Done (no repo data is stored locally)

 Application design: